Sanity Simulations for Saliency Methods: Experiments

-We consider 5 types of complex reasoning described in Table~\ref{tab:cases}: Complex-FR, and Complex-CR1 through Complex-CR4.
+We consider 5 types of complex reasoning in Table~\ref{tab:dataset_info}: Complex-FR, and Complex-CR1 through Complex-CR4.
 Compared to the simple reasoning case, PAFL drops for all methods (grey vertical bars in Figure~\ref{fig:complex_afls}).
-We observe that methods that exhibited strong average performance in simple reasoning settings (IG, LRP, and DeepLIFT) only narrowly meet the correctness threshold for complex reasoning, while methods that previously showed decent performance (Grad-CAM and DeepSHAP) suffer from even bigger drops in PAFL.
-Methods like Gradient, SmoothGradient, DeConvNet, and GBP, which showed weak performance in simple reasoning settings, still continue to exhibit low PAFL.
+Methods with strong performance in simple reasoning settings (IG, LRP, and DL) narrowly meet the correctness threshold for complex reasoning settings, while those with decent performance (G-CAM and D-SHAP) suffer from bigger drops in PAFL.
+Methods like G, SG, DCN, and GBP, which showed weak performance in simple reasoning settings, continue to show low PAFL.

-In addition to lower average PAFL overall, we see an increase in SAFL from complex reasoning.
-In some cases, SAFL approaches the 0.5 threshold, demonstrating a clear failure by focusing on the wrong object(s) (grey bars in Figure~\ref{fig:complex_afls} right).
-This is immediately verified in Figure~\ref{fig:caseview}(left), where with a single exception (LRP-Epsilon on Complex-FR), none of the methods are able to achieve a PAFL above 0.5 on all of the buckets for complex reasoning (rows below the red dotted line).
-Figure~\ref{fig:caseview}(right) further demonstrates this disparity between simple and complex reasoning settings.
-For complex reasoning, most methods show SAFL > PAFL on the majority of the buckets (colored with black), in stark contrast to their performance on simple reasoning (mostly white).
+In addition to lower average PAFL overall, we see an increase in SAFL for complex reasoning.
+In some cases, SAFL approaches the 0.5 threshold, demonstrating a clear failure by focusing on the wrong object(s) more (grey bars in Figure~\ref{fig:complex_afls} right).
+This is immediately verified in Figure~\ref{fig:caseview} (top), where with a single exception (LRP-$\epsilon$ on Complex-FR), \textit{none} of the methods are successful in all of the buckets for complex reasoning (rows below the red dotted line).
+Figure~\ref{fig:caseview} (bottom) further demonstrates that the majority of the buckets show failures for complex reasoning (colored with black), contrary to simple reasoning (mostly white).

 We next measure the worst-case performance of different methods (i.e., by evaluating the worst-performing buckets for each method, as we also visualized in Figure~\ref{fig:general_results}).
-We observe that the worst-case PAFL for complex reasoning is much lower than that for simple reasoning (Figure~\ref{fig:complex_afls_min}): while most methods for simple reasoning showed the worst-case PAFL near 0.5, all methods for complex reasoning showed much lower values.
-Qualitative samples from these worst-performing buckets reflect the low PAFL with clear lack of focus on the relevant features (Appendix~\ref{sec:appdx_qual_results}).
+We observe that the worst-case PAFL for complex reasoning is much lower than that for simple reasoning (Figure~\ref{fig:complex_afls_min}).
+Qualitative samples from these worst-performing buckets speak for the low PAFL with clear lack of focus on the relevant features (Appendix~\ref{sec:appdx_qual_results}).